michaelcalderin/CIFAR10/README.md

 - Refer to the testing notebooks to see the models loaded in and used for predictions.
 - Section 1 models require the preprocessing pipeline in the *Pipelines* folder and the actual models are *.pkl* files.
 - Section 2 models require the preprocessing pipeline provided by Hugging Face.
 The *.keras* file is the model but requires a custom ViTLayer class object to be loaded in which needs the *..._vit_model* folder to read from.
 Details can be found in the training or testing notebooks and reading *general_training.py* is recommended.

+## Update 5/23/2025
+- *Models.zip* was removed due to a lack of space.
+Follow the Jupyter Notebooks if interested in generating the models.